Convergence rates for an inertial algorithm of gradient type associated to a smooth nonconvex minimization: Conclusions

 \section{Conclusions}

-In this paper we show the convergence of a Nesterov type algorithm in a full nonconvex setting, assuming that a regularization of the objective function satisfies the Kurdyka-{\L}ojasiewicz property.
+In this paper we show the convergence of a Nesterov type algorithm in a full non-convex setting by assuming that a regularization of the objective function satisfies the Kurdyka-{\L}ojasiewicz property.
 For this purpose we prove some abstract convergence results and we show that the sequences generated by our algorithm satisfy the conditions assumed in these abstract convergence results.
 More precisely, as a starting point we show a sufficient decrease property for the iterates generated by our algorithm and then via the KL property of a regularization of the objective in a cluster point of the generated sequence, we obtain the convergence of this sequence to this cluster point.
 Though our algorithm is asymptotically equivalent to Nesterov's accelerated gradient method, we cannot obtain full equivalence due to the fact that in order to obtain the above mentioned decrease property we cannot allow the inertial parameter, more precisely the parameter $\b$, to attain the value 1.
-Nevertheless, we obtain finite, linear and sublinear convergence rates for the sequences generated by our numerical scheme but also for the function values in these sequences, provided the objective function, or a regularization of the objective function, satisfies the {\L}ojasiewicz property with {\L}ojasiewicz exponent $\t\in\left[0,1\right).$ Further we obtain sublinear convergence rates of order $\frac{1}{n}$ for the function values in the iterates in case the objective function is convex and coercive.
+Nevertheless, we obtain finite, linear and sublinear convergence rates for the sequences generated by our numerical scheme but also for the function values in these sequences, provided the objective function, or a regularization of the objective function, satisfies the {\L}ojasiewicz property with {\L}ojasiewicz exponent $\t\in\left[0,1\right).$

-A related future research is the study of a modified FISTA algorithm in a nonconvex setting.
-Indeed, let $f:\R^m\To\ol\R$ be a proper convex and lower semicontinuous function and let $g:\R^m\To\R$ be a (possible nonconvex) smooth function with $L_g$ Lipschitz continuous gradient.
+A related future research is the study of a modified FISTA algorithm in a non-convex setting.
+Indeed, let $f:\R^m\To\ol\R$ be a proper convex and lower semicontinuous function and let $g:\R^m\To\R$ be a (possible non-convex) smooth function with $L_g$ Lipschitz continuous gradient.
 Consider the optimization problem

 We associate to this optimization problem the following proximal-gradient algorithm.
 For $x_0,x_{-1}\in\R^m$ consider

 where $\a>0,\,\b\in(0,1)$ and $0<s<\frac{2(1-\b)}{L_g}.$